Warehouse Theatre (Stephens)

+The theater regularly hosts musicals, plays, and student-produced works, with tickets managed through the college's online box office.

+The Warehouse Theatre Company, a student-led organization, produces several shows each season and offers students hands-on experience in directing, acting, and stage management.

 Mission statement

 ”The Warehouse fosters freedom of material and vision by producing original scripts, avant-garde pieces, and socially poignant works which, more often than not, highlight women’s issues and experiences.”

 The Warehouse Board

 There are usually 11 members on the Warehouse board.
 These members are in charge of different aspects of the company.
 As a whole, they make important decisions about the Warehouse season, including choosing the shows, and also plan and organize events, such as fundraisers or open mic nights.
 While the first year, second year, and conservatory representatives are elected at the beginning of the new academic year, the other board members are elected at the middle of the second semester of the previous year.

 Events

 In addition to putting on four shows, the Warehouse hosts numerous events throughout the year.

 Warehouse Dance

 Generally at the end and/or beginning of the school year the Warehouse will host a themed dance for all to enjoy.